 In the 1890s pressure was on the Dominion government to increase the quality of the winter steamer service.
 Ever since the winter steamers and iceboat service had begun operations there were those who held that a steam vessel could travel the Strait even in mid-winter as several observers, including several of the ice boat captains maintained that open water was frequently encountered in the crossing at the Capes.
 Even if the ships might not be able to go from port to port they might be employed to cross between the board ice which held fast to either shore.
 With the building of piers at both Cape Traverse and Cape Tormentine this was increasingly held out as an attractive alternative to the usual winter steamer route between Georgetown and Pictou.
 The lack of water at both Cape Traverse and Cape Tormentine made it almost impossible for the large ice steamers the Minto and the Stanley to stop at either location except in the most ideal of circumstances.

 In 1896 the Ministry of Marine and Fisheries was prevailed upon to make a practical trial of the idea.
 At the time Louis Henry Davies of Charlottetown was Minister and the decision may have been a desperate measure to show that the government of the day was at least doing something in response to increasing demands for improved winter communications.
+The Department’s Marine Advisor, Captain M.P.
+McElhinney, who had experience both with the iceboat service and the winter steamers was mandated find and charter a vessel to test the proposal.
 A steel screw steamer, the Petrel, was leased for the winter of 1896-1897 to make steamer crossings at the Capes.
 The Petrel was 129 feet long and displaced 346 tons.
 She had been built as a tug and towboat in 1892 at Collins Bay, near Kingston Ontario, and in 1895 was owned by the Collins Bay Rafting and Forwarding Company.
 In spite of her small size she still drew nine and a half feet, making docking at Cape Traverse problematic.
 A compounding issue was that her engines were reported to be only twenty-five horsepower giving almost no ice handling capacity.
 At the time of the acquisition by the Government she was described as having “fair accommodation for passengers.”
 Her only adaption to the conditions of Northumberland Strait was to carry on her decks a couple of iceboats so that if detained by pack ice passengers and mails could be sent ashore.
 Before beginning service she was sent to Pictou to have additional sheathing fitted and the local newspaper there commented that “She does not look like a boat that will give satisfactory service.”
 Several sources state that there was no pier at Cape Traverse and that she would have to dock at board ice.

 She was placed in service in mid-December 1896, initially scheduled to run between Cape Tormentine and Summerside to which port she made three round trips early in December, but was very soon the route was moved to Cape Traverse where she was expected to cross for the rest of the winter.
 However it was not long before the practicality of the steamer route was tested and found wanting.
 On one of her first trips the Petrel had to return to Cape Tormentine as the board ice on the Cape Traverse side was not strong enough for her to land her passengers.
 By 26 December it was reported that the Petrel’s steering gear and sheathing had been badly damaged by the ice and that she was imprisoned by the ice at the pier at Cape Tormentine and might not be able to resume work.
 The Petrel was soon subject to editorial ridicule, some of which was occasioned by political posturing.
 She was mocked for not being able to deal with ice which was too weak to carry passengers.
 The Examiner observed that as soon as experienced persons had seen her on her arrival from Lake Ontario they recognized that the ship would never do at all and suspicion was widespread that she had simply been leased from her Ontario owners as a political favour.
 The only benefit from her having been stranded in Cape Tormentine was that “she cannot again be carried to and fro in the straits at the mercy of the elements or go to the bottom with all on board.”